 About a century ago only the Prince of Badung was allowed to enter the temple however he was killed by the Dutch during the ‘puputan’ in 1906.
 It is still maintained by the royal Denpasar family but is owned by the Balinese people who come to pray here.

 Especially Balinese fishers come here who worship Dewi Laut, the Sea Goddess.

-If you take the path to the right and walk past the ‘bale’ where you can sit in the shade for a while, you will finally end up at the edge of another cliff from where you can take amazing pictures of the temple, the cliffs and the Indian Ocean.
+If you take the path to the right and walk past the ‘bale’ you will finally end up at the edge of another cliff.
+From where you can take amazing pictures of the temple, the cliffs and the Indian Ocean.

-On the left side of the the temple there is an open-air theater where every night at 6 pm you can witness a kecak and fire dance performance at sunset making the temple even more astonishing.
+On the left side of the temple there is an open-air theatre.
+Every night at 6 pm you can witness a kecak and fire dance performance at sunset making the temple even more astonishing.